statsupload/aisg2022/README.md

 # Our solution approach
-1a. what has been done ?
+1a. what have been done ?
 A search on what has been published in reports/journals/papers.
 - https://arxiv.org/abs/2210.01325 - Automated Medical Device Display Reading Using Deep Learning Object Detection
 - https://scholarspace.manoa.hawaii.edu/server/api/core/bitstreams/510ad293-7734-4f6c-b4ad-afb5e81aceac/content - The Application of Image Recognition and Machine Learning to Capture Readings of Traditional Blood Pressure Devices
 - https://pubmed.ncbi.nlm.nih.gov/31679409/ - Automated method for detecting and reading seven-segment digits from images of blood glucose metres and blood pressure monitors